uramen/auto-complete/questions.md

 ### What is the difference between Component and PureComponent? give an example where it might break my app.
 ```
-  PureComponent has predefined shouldComponentUpdate method which is using for comparison props and
+  PureComponent has predefined shouldComponentUpdate method which is used for comparison props and
   state before every render.
-It increase performance in most of the cases but you should remember that comparison is shallow and every
+It increases performance in most of the cases but you should remember that comparison is shallow and every
-  mutation can produce a new bug.
+  mutation can produce a bug.
 ```
 ### Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?
 ```